 The ex-human-ballerina pursed her lips.
 “This is not . . .
 How I imagined this reunion going,” she began slowly.
 “At the least, I assumed the story was overblown for attention.
 That the story was true changes things quite a bit.
 The vampire who was assigned to take her,” at this she nodded at me, “returned with an unbelievable tale.
 Antonio didn’t like the story, so he locked him in a tanning booth.”
 Scott and I winced.
 Erik sniffed boredly, not understanding the implied threat.
 “Then—”

 I interrupted her, sensing a plot hole in this scheme.
 “Wait a fuck.
 How does she even know the mafia?”

-“I dated him for years,” Yasmin threw in with an eye roll, “I should know his business very well.”
+“I dated Tony for years,” Yasmin threw in with an eye roll, “I should know his business very well.”

 “Yes, I dated the mafia don’s girlfriend,” Scott also felt the need to throw in.
 “Before, though.
 Anyway, try not faint.”

 Strolling right past that bombshell, Yasmin continued her promised explanation.
 “Then, he sent out an order that I knew I must warn you about.
 You didn’t respond to my previous warning, so I came here in person.
 I was concerned.”
 Yasmin did look concerned, but that might have also been constipated.
 Did vampires get constipated?
 I didn’t know.
 That thought consumed me while I processed what she said next: “by now, they have surely taken Marcus and Miranda Colville hostage while we were standing here bickering.”

 Scott clucked his teeth with his tongue.
 “While you were bickering.”
 Yasmin didn’t deign to continue cursing at him, but she did give him a fierce glare.